 The mill can easily be viewed from Gunnison County Road 3.
 CR3 is listed clearly on the Colorado road atlas as well as online maps, but road maintenance consists of clearing fallen trees and rock slides in the spring.
 Gunnison County road graders don’t touch it.
 It may have been appropriate to call CR3 a “road” 150 years ago, when a road was something one usually traversed by horse and cart.
 You can probably already see where this is leading to...

 The closest town of any size is Marble, a few miles northwest of Crystal as the crow flies.
-I observed that Marble offered ATV rentals and jeep tours, but I have driven my SUV on rough mountain roads many a time, only avoiding routes designated “4WD” on USGS maps or Forest Service maps (I quickly learned that “4WD” means “This really isn’t a road, it’s just an ATV trail.
+I observed that Marble offered ATV rentals and jeep tours, but I have driven my SUV on rough mountain roads many a time, only avoiding routes designated “4WD” on USGS maps or Forest Service maps (I quickly learned that “4WD” means “This road hasn’t been maintained for decades.
 Any vehicles larger than an ATV will get beat up”).

 Following the Crystal River upstream on CR3, I soon found out the folks who draw the maps forgot to designate this road as “4WD”.
 The entire 4-mile route is one lane wide, if that; several stretches are too narrow for one car to pull over enough to let an oncoming vehicle pass.
 Instead, one of the two vehicles must back up to a wider spot.
 I got pretty good at driving in reverse, before I arrived at the Mill.
 Do not take your shiny new Hummer or Jeep to Crystal, unless you also intend to bring a chain saw and whack off every tree limb that’s long enough to scratch your paint.

 In this respect, things were about the same during Crystal’s mining heyday; Crystal had no rail service.
-Sheep Mountain’s inhospitable geology made mule teams the most practical mode of transporting goods to and from Crystal—which, of course, impacted the profits of the mine operators.
+Sheep Mountain’s inhospitable geology made mule teams the most practical mode of transporting goods to and from Crystal—which, in turn, made silver mining less profitable than in other parts of Colorado.

 Despite the harrowing drive, the destination is well worth the trip.
 During my visit, I sat on one of the large rocks pictured at the left side of the color photo, and slowly munched on a sandwich, taking in the pleasant sights and sounds.
 The noise of mineworkers and machinery washed down the Crystal River decades ago.
 Only the river speaks now, accompanied by songbirds.